temporalio/proposals/go/workflow-interceptor-updates.md

 * A new ability to retrieve a mutable set of proto "headers" on the context will be made so that interceptors can set workflow/activity headers in either direction
+  * Note, the reason this is on the context instead of the input is because it is contextual information that flows through the system instead of literal parameters.
+We do the same for other bits of contextual information.
 * Internally, headers will be obtained from the context by the last interceptor
   * So headers are set on the context before interceptor invocation for mutation by interceptors
 * A `tracing` package will be created with: